Don’t underestimate the importance of building customer relationships

 Download the Nike app and take your online experience off-line.

 Pick up and scan a sneaker and you’ll find out everything you could possibly need to know about it.
-Then select the size you need and someone will bring you that you that shoe.

 Hit the changing rooms with the latest gym gear and use video so you can see how you’re going to look at the spin class or while running on the beach.

-When you decide to buy, Any payment information you’ve saved online can then be used so no queueing.
+When you decide to buy, any payment information you’ve saved online can then be used so no queueing.
 Simply scan pick up go.

 Course the catch is, You need to be a Nike member and you need to have downloaded the Nike app.